A tall person on a low boat, or a low person on a tall boat?

-Continue reading “Paddling in the “snow””
+Continue reading “Paddling against the flow”

 Browncroft paddle